-- Medical payments coverage: Pays for your medical expenses in the event of an accident, as well as those of your passengers.
-If any of your passengers do not have health insurance, or if anyone injured on the bus has high deductible health insurance, medical payments coverage can help cover the costs.
+- Medical payments coverage: This insurance pays for your medical expenses, as well as those of your passengers, in the event of an accident.
+If any of your passengers does not have health insurance or if anyone injured on the bus has high deductible health insurance, medical payments coverage helps to cover the costs.

 - Comprehensive coverage: Comprehensive, or “other than collision” coverage, compensates you for loss due to things like vandalism fire, theft or damage from an object.

-- Uninsured/underinsured motorists: Covers your accident costs if the driver at fault does not have sufficient insurance to pay for your damages.
+- Uninsured/underinsured motorists: This covers your accident costs if the driver at fault does not have sufficient insurance to pay for your damage.

 How Much Does Commercial Bus Insurance Cost?

-Rates for commercial bus insurance vary considerably, depending upon the number of vehicles you have, the use of the buses, how far they drive and other factors.
-Some of the factors that go into the cost of your commercial bus insurance policy include:
+Rates for commercial bus insurance vary considerably, depending upon the number of vehicles you have, the use of the buses, the distance the buses are driven and other factors.
+Some of the factors that go into the cost of your commercial bus insurance policy include the following:

-- Whether you have a single bus or a fleet.
+- The number of buses you have, i.e., whether you have a single bus or a fleet

 - Will you be transporting children regularly?